cjthom03/lively_string_splitter/readme.txt

      we can just use some math to figure out the starting and ending indices returning or throwing an error if the length of any given substring is not evenly divisible by the second number or returning the substring if it can be found

-  If time allows:
-  4) Allow for user defined inputs as a CLI or UI (prefer UI), with error handling

   Edge Cases
     - 'first first of it' (no need to support, but should defend against?)